suketa/matchmatch/README.md

 ### CSS

-I used CSS grid, so the browser doesn't support CSS grid, then the game doesn't work well.
+I used CSS grid, so, if the browser doesn't support CSS grid, then the game doesn't work well.

 ### React